Dental Implants in Gahanna

 To provide you with a better understanding of dental implants, we have provided the following multimedia presentation.
 Many common questions pertaining to dental implants are discussed.

-Using the most recent advances in dental implant technology, Dr. Fraser is able to place single stage implants.
+Using the most recent advances in dental implant technology, Dr. Patel and Dr. Fraser are able to place single stage implants.
 These dental implants do not require a second procedure to uncover them, but do require a minimum of six weeks of healing time before artificial teeth are placed.
 There are even situations where the implant can be placed at the same time as the tooth extraction – further minimizing your number of surgical procedures.

 Dental implant placement is a team effort between an oral and maxillofacial surgeon and a restorative dentist.
-Dr. Fraser performs the actual dental implant surgery, initial tooth extractions, and bone grafting if necessary.
+Drs.
+Patel and Fraser perform the actual dental implant surgery, initial tooth extractions, and bone grafting if necessary.
 The restorative dentist (your dentist) fits and makes the permanent prosthesis.
 Your dentist will also make any temporary prosthesis needed during the dental implant process.

 Dental Implant Patient Reviews